Leo Labine

+Biography

 Leo Labine began his career as a featured member of the Memorial Cup winning Barrie Flyers, the Boston Bruins OHA affiliate.
-After a brief spell with the Hershey Bears of the American Hockey League, Labine joined the Bruins near the conclusion of the 1951–52 season and with his rugged, spectacular style, he quickly established himself as a regular.
+After a brief spell with the Hershey Bears of the American Hockey League, Labine joined the Bruins near the conclusion of the 1951–52 season, and with his rugged, spectacular style, he quickly established himself as a regular.

-In 1955 Labine won the Elizabeth C. Dufresne Trophy, given to the Boston Bruins player voted most outstanding during home games.
+In 1955, Labine won the Elizabeth C. Dufresne Trophy, given to the Boston Bruins player voted most outstanding during home games.
 Labine also led the Bruins in scoring for the 1954–55 season.
 His best campaigns in Boston were spent on Boston's top power unit with his long-time partner Real Chevrefils and smooth, crafty centre Don McKenney.
 His fiery, aggressive style fit in well with the Boston Bruins of the 1950s.
 Labine was traded to the Detroit Red Wings in 1961.

-Labine, who retired from hockey in 1967, was also a member of the WHL All-Star Team in 1964, and participated in the NHL All-Star Games of 1955 and 1956.
+Labine, who retired from hockey in 1967, was also a member of the WHL All-Star Team in 1964 and participated in the NHL All-Star Games of 1955 and 1956.
 Labine played in a total of 643 NHL games, had 128 goals, and 321 points.

 Labine died of cancer at the North Bay General Hospital in North Bay, Ontario, on February 25, 2005, at the age of seventy-three.
 He is buried in St. Mary's Catholic Cemetery in North Bay.

+In 2023, he would be named one of the top 100 Bruins players of all time.